We appreciate your interest in a position at Dordt. Please contact us if you have additional questions or would like

 Dordt offers six associate of arts programs, more than 40 bachelors-level programs (including accredited programs in education, engineering, nursing, and social work), and a master's program in education (concentrations in teacher leadership and school leadership); we also offer 11 pre-professional programs including medicine, law, seminary, and physical therapy.
 Our Core Program of 15 courses reflects an integral view of creation and is central to the education of all Dordt students.
 We also have a scholar's program and a number of off-campus programs.
 Learn more about our academic programs.

 Dordt enrolls approximately 1,500 students from more than 35 states, 8 Canadian provinces, and 16 other countries; students's average distance from home is 400 miles.
 The average class size at Dordt is 22 students, with larger numbers in introductory and core courses (up to 50) and smaller numbers in specialized upper-level courses (10 to 15 students).
 We are a residential campus (about 85 percent of students live on campus) and boast a large number of co-curricular activities during the academic year.
 For more information about student life, click here.

 Salary and Benefits

 Our competitive salary and benefits package includes Blue Cross/Blue Shield family medical coverage; a 70%/30% dental/optometry/audiometry family expense reimbursement plan; a $50,000 base life insurance plan; a TIAA-CREF retirement plan to which Dordt contributes 6% of the annual salary (Dordt will also match additional employee contributions up to a maximum amount based on years of service); a tuition scholarship up to 70% for employees' children in grades K-12 in a Christian school and a 50% reduction in Dordt tuition for employee family members; and an Employee Assistance Program.
 Employees may also take advantage of tax-saving Flexible Spending Accounts for medical and child-care expenses.
 A number of other benefits are also available, including a generous faculty development/conference allowance, moving expense reimbursement, free family membership to our Recreation Center, free entrance to college-sponsored athletic and music events, and a 10% bookstore discount.

 Our faculty handbook includes principles for decision-making, brief job descriptions, contract types and evaluation processes, and a number of academic policies and procedures.
-To review the handbook, click here.
+Review the handbook here.